 If you are interested in an endorsement, first contact the College of Education to determine your eligibility and endorsement pathway.
 If you to decide to proceed, contact one of the faculty members listed below for a departmental endorsement evaluation.
-You should bring an Endorsement Evaluation Form, available for download at the Teacher Education Program site.
+You should bring an Endorsement Evaluation Form.

 Email Michael Nielsen, Certification Coordinator in the College of Education, with questions about the Masters in Teaching program, certification or endorsements.

 First, review the application requirements for the Master in Teaching program through the College of Education at UW on the Teacher Education Site, and then download the Endorsement Evaluation Form.
 Second, download the department's detailed coursework requirements for an endorsement (PDF).
 (The department may accept substitutions of some courses if equivalent coursework has been taken elsewhere).

 Email Professor Zev Handel with questions about Chinese courses.